danbiocchi/oxidizedoasis-websands/docs/Software_Development_Document.md

     user_id UUID NOT NULL REFERENCES users(id) ON DELETE CASCADE, token VARCHAR(255) NOT NULL,
-    expires_at TIMESTAMP WITH TIME ZONE NOT NULL, created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );
+    expires_at TIMESTAMP WITH TIME ZONE NOT NULL, created_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT CURRENT_TIMESTAMP );

 CREATE INDEX idx_sessions_user_id ON sessions(user_id);